-If you’re building a team, finding a balance of generalists and specialists is likely the right approach.
-Without specialists, the hard to solve problems that require a deep understanding of software technology are impossible to solve.
-Without a generalist, a team might miss out on a perspective that will make a challenging problem go away altogether.
+Finding a balance between generalists and specialists is likely the right approach if you're building a team.
+Without specialists, solving problems that require a deep understanding of software technology is impossible.
+Without a generalist, a team might miss out on a perspective that will make a challenging problem disappear.
 The law of the instrument comes into play when we have tipped the balance too far towards specialization.

 I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.Abraham Maslow - 1966

-On the other hand, knowing a small amount of everything isn’t useful.
-It’s important to deep dive into key concepts like design patterns, clean coding techniques, etc.
+On the other hand, knowing a small amount of everything isn't practical.
+It's important to deep dive into critical concepts like design patterns, clean coding techniques, etc.

-In the end, deciding between being or hiring a full stack developer vs software developer is not cut and dry.
-This decision depends on your goals, your organization’s goals, and the environment.
+Deciding between being or hiring a full stack developer vs. a software developer is not cut and dry.
+This decision depends on your goals, your organization's goals, and the environment.
 Here is my take on the subject.

 Which is the right choice?

-The Software Developer is already spread thin and must bear with a large cognitive load.
+The Software Developer is already spread thin and must bear a large cognitive load.